 Before you begin, you need to have the following tools installed on your system:

 - Maven 3.3.9 or later; enforced by the Sling parent pom

 If you want to set up an IDE any recent version of a Java IDE with Maven support will do just fine.
 If you're using Eclipse, you can install the [/documentation/development/ide-tooling.html](Sling IDE tooling) for some extra niceties, but it's not required in any way.

-We provide a way of checking out all of the source modules that are used in Sling.
+The complete list of modules can be used to clone individual modules, but we provide a more convenient way of checking out all of the source modules that are used in Sling.
 Since that's over 2^